Austria: Leberkäs roll stolen – Upper Bavarian threatens jail in Salzburg

 However, the 50-year-old faces a prison sentence: If convicted, it would be the 28th previous conviction, and a prison sentence with alcohol withdrawal would be quite possible – the liver cheese thief has already been convicted 27 times in Germany, including for theft.

 In Austria five years imprisonment would be possible, due to increased penalties for recidivism even 7.5 years!
-If the notorious thief had believed that he could have a prison-free second career in Austria, he would have been wrong.
+If the notorious thief had believed that he could have a prison-free second career as a thief in Austria, he would have been wrong.

 A Ferrari meeting in a luxury hotel in Kirchdorf near Kitzbühel in Tyrol also caused a stir.
 The meeting ended in a fiasco on Saturday.
 When a 63-year-old ignored the right of way, there was a violent crash.
 In Italy, meanwhile, the weather is making headlines.
 The floods in Italy have consequences.
 A major road bridge in Calabria collapsed.
 A politician posted the video on Facebook and used it for a dig.